reata/sqllineage/docs/first_steps/getting_started.rst

 After installation, you will get a `sqllineage` command.
 It has two major options:

-    - -e option let you pass a quoted query string as SQL command
+    - -e option let you pass a quoted query string as SQL statements
-    - -f option let you pass a file that contains one or more SQL commands
+    - -f option let you pass a file that contains SQL statements

 .. code-block:: bash